pu2clr/KT0915/README.md

 #### About the Pin 1 (CH) and Pin 16 (VOL)

-KT0915 can be configured to deal with mechanical tuning via a variable resistor.
-Also, you an use a variable resistor to control the audio volume.
-It is  enabled by setting the the register GPIOCFG (Address 0x1D).
+The KT0915 can be configured to deal with mechanical tuning via a variable resistors.
+For example, you can use a variable resistor to control the audio volume and another to tuninig the receiver.
+This resource is  enabled by setting the internal register GPIOCFG (Address 0x1D) of the device.
 The dial can be a variable resistor with the tap connected to CH and VOL as well.
-The divided voltage at the tap is processed by the internal KT0915  analog to digital converter (ADC) and converted to a channel value or volume level.
+The divided voltage at the tap is processed by the internal KT0915  analog to digital converter (ADC).
+Finally, the converted datas are stored into the internal registers of the KT0915 device.

 By default, this library the tune an volume are conttrolled by the Arduino.
 However, you can sets the mechanical feature by calling setTuneDialModeOn and setVolumeDialModeOn.
 See [API Documentation](https://pu2clr.github.io/KT0915/extras/docs/html/index.html).